 Assign five or so lines to each member of the group, and ask them to write out their lyrics on an official ‘lyric sheet’.
 If there’s time, invite the groups to create choreography or movement to their song or rap which they’ll perform at the end of the class!

-Whether you're heading back to school in person this year or your teaching set-up still looks a little different, we hope you'll find something to get your students excited about Drama in this selection.
-For more fun starter activities, get in touch with a member of our team today.
+We hope you'll find something to get your students excited about drama in this selection.
+For more fun icebreaker activities, get in touch with a member of our team today.

 Get the latest teaching tips straight to your inbox